 Introducing the Kujus (2020) Synopsis: Introducing the Kujus tells the story of five Nigerian siblings who are at crossroads.
 They do not want to return to their hometown in Badagry for the five-year remembrance of their mother’s death.
-Mausi Kuju with the help of Maugbe Kuju ( orchestrates a plan to bring their other siblings together.
+Mausi Kuju with the help of Maugbe Kuju (who orchestrates a plan to bring their other siblings together).
 For the plan to succeed, she must trick her siblings, but the volatile nature of their relationship means she does not know how exactly it would go.

 Introducing the Kujus (2020) Movie Cast

 - Bisola Aiyeola as Mausi

 - Femi Jacobs as Mautin

 - Ronke Odusanya as Maupe

 - MC Lively as Barry Wonder